Best Neighborhoods to Trick-or-Treat on Halloween in NYC

 Halloween Trick-or-Treat Hot Spots in Inwood

 Reader Beth says nothing beats 217th Street between Park Terrace East and Park Terrace West.
 "The house on the corner of 217th Street and Park Terrace West sets up a not-too-scary haunted house in its garage," she says, "and a nearby home puts some kind of window covering with huge eyes in its attic window.
-And there are always residents standing on their stoops with bowls of candy waiting for trick-or-treaters."
+There are always residents standing on their stoops with bowls of candy waiting for trick-or-treaters."
 We've also heard that many of the stores on Dyckman Street give out treats.

 Midtown East Trick-or-Treating Spots